Skip to Content

 In order to lose 30 pounds in 30 days, you’d need to shed 7.5 pounds per week over 4 weeks.

-While this may be possible, it may not be safe or recommended for you to do so.
+While this may be possible, it is not recommended nor deemed safe to do so.

-Experts generally agree that a healthy weight loss goal is losing about 3 pounds per week by following a healthy, balanced diet and exercising regularly.
+Experts generally agree that a healthy weight loss goal is losing about 1 to 3 pounds per week by following a healthy, balanced diet and exercising regularly.

 This means it may take you more than 30 days to lose 30 pounds.